starredjaco/ios-penetration-testing-cheat-sheet/README.md

 I also recommend reading [Hacking iOS Applications](https://web.securityinnovation.com/hubfs/iOS%20Hacking%20Guide.pdf) and [HackTricks - iOS Pentesting](https://book.hacktricks.xyz/mobile-apps-pentesting/ios-pentesting).

-__In most cases, to be eligible for a bug bounty reward, you need to exploit a vulnerability with non-root priviledges, possibly building your own "malicious" app.__
+__In most cases, to be eligible for a bug bounty reward, you need to exploit a vulnerability without root privileges, potentially by creating your own proof-of-concept (PoC) app with malicious behavior.__

 Websites that you should use while writing the report: